reflectoring/reflectoring.github.io/content/blog/2018/2018-03-17-consumer-driven-contract-feign-pact.md

 title: "Creating a Consumer-Driven Contract with Feign and Pact"
 categories: ["Spring Boot"]
 date: 2018-08-10
-excerpt: "A guide on how to implement a consumer-driven contract test with Pact that verifies that a REST consumer based on
+description: "A guide on how to implement a consumer-driven contract test with Pact that verifies that a REST consumer based on
           Feign and Spring Boot works as defined in the contract."
 image:  images/stock/0026-signature-1200x628-branded.jpg
 url: consumer-driven-contract-feign-pact